-Whether you’re starting out in the job market or interested in a different career, it’s a smart idea to find out what’s in demand.
-The higher the demand, the easier it is to find training, certifications and good career opportunities.
-In the last couple of years, there has been a sharp rise in demand for trained plumbers.
+Whether you’re new to the job market or looking for a new career, it’s a smart idea to find out what’s in demand.
+The higher the demand, the easier it is to find training, certifications and strong career opportunities.
+In the last couple of years, there has been a steady rise in demand for professional plumbers.
 While you may not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade providing an essential service, it’s often very easy for plumbers to enjoy steady work across the country.
-But if you’re still not sure, let’s take a closer look.
-We’ll learn more about the skills plumbers need and the services they’re expected to offer alongside common salaries and benefits.
-With a bit more information, you might better understand why plumbing jobs are in such high demand right now.
+As a skilled trade offering an essential service, it’s frequently very easy for plumbers to enjoy steady work across the country.
+But if you’re still on the fence, let’s take a closer look.
+We’ll learn more about the skills plumbers should have and the services they’re expected to provide alongside average salaries and benefits.
+With a little more information, you can better understand why plumbing jobs are in such high demand right now.

 What Services Do Plumbers Provide?
-What Skills Do They Need?
+What Skillset Do They Need?

-When lots of people think of plumbers, they think of residential services like removing a clog or repairing a leaky pipe.
-While those skills are vital for many kinds of plumbers, their skills can include a much wider variety of services.
+When most people think of plumbers, they picture residential services such as draining a clog or repairing a leaky pipe.
+While those skills are vital for many types of plumbers, their skills can include a much wider variety of services.

 Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services might be for potable water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers may also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+These services can be for potable water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers could also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-There are several ways to make progress on becoming a professional plumber.
-Community colleges, trade schools, industry organizations and even high school programs frequently offer core elements of the knowledge and training plumbers will need.
-Through these programs, people are granted a plumber apprenticeship.
+There are different ways to make progress on becoming a professional plumber.
+Community colleges, trade schools, industry organizations and even high school programs regularly offer core elements of the knowledge and training plumbers will need.
+Through these programs, people are given a plumber apprenticeship.

-These apprenticeships are essentially a form of “plumbing school” and are designed to prepare you for full-time employment.
+These apprenticeships are basically a form of “plumbing school” and are set up to prepare you for full-time employment.
 They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships might take anywhere around 2 to 5 years to finish.
-This time is important to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they use to get the job done effectively.
+Depending on the program you participate in, these apprenticeships could take anywhere around 2 to 5 years to complete.
+This time is vital to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done efficiently.

-As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
-Through additional education and testing, a plumber can become a journeyman and even a master at their trade.
-With these advanced certifications come greater responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can advance through formal certification and accreditation programs.
+Through advanced education and testing, a plumber can become a journeyman and even a master at their trade.
+With these advanced certifications come more complex responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs ultimately depends on location and experience, averages usually hover around more than $50,000 each year.
+While the salary of plumbing jobs mostly depends on location and experience, averages usually hover around more than $50,000 per year.
 This will vary from state to state.
-A key distinction to make is that since plumbing careers often offer paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in a large number of other fields often have to wait until their education or training is complete before they start receiving a salary and benefits.
+A key distinction to make is that since plumbing careers often provide paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is over before they start receiving a salary and benefits.

-What’s more, many plumbers provide emergency support for nights and weekends or complete extra projects for overtime pay.
+What’s more, lots of plumbers provide emergency support for nights and weekends or take on extra projects for overtime pay.
 This increases compensation, especially for advanced skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is fairly uncommon.
+And because plumbing is such an essential service, struggling to find stable work is rare.
 These things make a career as a professional plumber an excellent option for anyone seeking reliable and consistent work.

-A plumber should be in good physical condition, as jobs often involve lifting heavy objects, standing for long periods of time and working in cramped spaces.
+A plumber should be in good physical condition, as jobs may involve lifting heavy objects, standing for extended periods of time and navigating cramped spaces.
 And if a job takes place outdoors, poor or inclement weather can impact the process.
 But by taking proper precautions, plumbers can avoid disruptions and ensure the benefits outweigh these concerns.

 Professional plumbers are trained experts who provide an invaluable service for countless homes, businesses and other commercial properties.
-It can be a lucrative career, particularly for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
-Thanks to multiple factors, plumbing jobs are likely to grow for years to come.
-If you elect to start a career as a professional plumber, finding a permanent position might be easier than you think.
+It may be a lucrative career, particularly for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
+Thanks to a variety of factors, plumbing jobs are likely to grow for years to come.
+If you elect to pursue a career as a professional plumber, finding a permanent position might be easier than you think.

 Why Are Plumbers in Such High Demand?

-There are a number of reasons plumbers are currently in high demand, including:
+There are multiple reasons plumbers are currently in high demand, including:

-- Plumbing systems are a necessary utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
-As long as pipes, fixtures and plumbing systems need installation and servicing, trained plumbers will be there to help.
+- Plumbing systems are a vital utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
+As long as pipes, fixtures and plumbing systems require installation and servicing, trained plumbers will be there to help.

-- More construction and renovation projects: As construction winds back up, designing and installing new plumbing systems should too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.
+- An increase in construction and renovation projects: As construction starts back up, designing and installing new plumbing systems will too.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.

-- The recent infrastructure stimulus package: The U.S. government recently passed a comprehensive stimulus package designed to repair key infrastructure such as roads and utilities.
+- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to repair key infrastructure such as roads and utilities.
 As new piping is built or old piping is replaced, experienced plumbers will be leading the way.